-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Not relevant <not applicable=""></not> <not Applicable></not No known or permitted discharges to surface water.
-Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not No known or permitted discharges to brackish surface water/seawater.
+Relevance Volume (megaliters/year) Please explain Fresh surface water Not relevant <not applicable=""></not> <not Applicable></not No known or permitted discharges to surface water.
+Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not No known or permitted discharges to brackish surface water/ seawater.
 Groundwater Not relevant <not applicable=""></not> <not Applicable></not No known or permitted discharges to groundwater.
-Third-party destinations Relevant 41522 Higher Relevancy: All hotels must comply with applicable laws and must discharge to required drainage and plumbing facilities which flow to municipal treatment plants in accordance with local regulations and Hilton Brand Standards.
-Previous year: Water discharges increased by approximately 5% due to portfolio growth.
-However, water use intensity (liters/m2) decreased by 1.6%.
+Third-party destinations Relevant 42077 Lower Relevancy: All hotels must comply with applicable laws and must discharge to required drainage and plumbing facilities which flow to municipal treatment plants in accordance with local regulations and Hilton Brand Standards.
+Previous year: Water discharges increased by approximately 1.3% due to portfolio growth.
+However, water use intensity (liters/m2) decreased by 3.1%.
 For CDP reporting purposes, we calculate water consumption as water withdrawals reported by the hotels in LightStay, less 75% average water discharges through landscape irrigation and sewer discharge to municipal treatment plants or other third parties in accordance with local regulations.
 Future trends: We expect that total discharges to third party destinations will increase in the future due to growth of the Hilton managed portfolio.